rust-lang/rust/text/0000-closure-to-fn-coercion.md

 ];
 ```

 And this seems to fix the problem.
-Unfortunately, however, looking closely one
+Unfortunately, however, because we use
-can see that because we use the `Fn` trait, an extra layer of indirection
+a reference to the `Fn` trait, an extra layer of indirection is added when
-is added when attempting to run `foo[n](&mut bar)`.
+attempting to run `foo[n](&mut bar)`.

-Rust must use dynamic dispatch because a closure is secretly a struct that
+Rust must use dynamic dispatch in this situation; a closure with captures is nothing
-contains references to captured variables, and the code within that closure
+but a struct containing references to captured variables.
+The code associated with a
-must be able to access those references stored in the struct.
+closure must be able to access those references stored in the struct.

+In situations where this function pointer array is particularly hot code,
+any optimizations would be appreciated.
+More generally, it is always preferable
+to avoid unnecessary indirection.
+And, of course, it is impossible to use this syntax
+when dealing with FFI.

+Aside from code-size nits, anonymous functions are legitimately useful for programmers.
+In the case of callback-heavy code, for example, it can be impractical to define functions
+out-of-line, with the requirement of producing confusing (and unnecessary) names for each.
+In the very first example given, `inc_X` names were used for the out-of-line functions, but
+more complicated behavior might not be so easily representable.

+Finally, this sort of automatic coercion is simply intuitive to the programmer.
-In the above example, though, no variables are captured by the closures,
+In the `&Fn` example, no variables are captured by the closures, so the theory is
-so in theory nothing would stop the compiler from treating them as anonymous
+that nothing stops the compiler from treating them as anonymous functions.
-functions.
-By doing so, unnecessary indirection would be avoided.
-In situations
-where this function pointer array is particularly hot code, the optimization
-would be appreciated.

 # Detailed design
 [design]: #detailed-design